1. Can you describe the various responsibilities and roles of a quality engineer?

 [ads id="ads1"]

-8. What is thier experience with writing the QA Manual?
+8. What is their experience with writing the QA Manual?

 Quality professionals are known for creating documentation.